-- · senior level Physics

-- PHYS 208 or PHYS 271 and any two of PHYS 261, PHYS 294, PHYS 297 recommended
+- · senior level Physics - PHYS 208 or PHYS 271 and any two of PHYS 261, PHYS 294, PHYS 297 recommended

-- ★6 from

 - Astronomy

 - Chemistry

 - Environmental Sciences (EAS, ENCS, REN R)

 - Physics

-Students must take EDSE 366 which is normally offered in both the Fall and Winter Terms
+Students must take EDSE 356 which is normally offered in both the Fall and Winter Torma

-EDSE 366 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
-These students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided that they meet the course prerequisites.
+EDSE 356 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
+These students must either choose to register for another EDSE (Minor) provided they meet the course prerequisites, OR register in an additional Education Elective.